hortonworks/ansible-hortonworks/README.md

 ansible-hortonworks
 -----------

-These Ansible playbooks will build a Hortonworks cluster (either Hortonworks Data Platform or Hortonworks DataFlow) using Ambari Blueprints.
+These Ansible playbooks will build a Hortonworks cluster (Hortonworks Data Platform and / or Hortonworks DataFlow) using Ambari Blueprints.
 For a full list of supported features check [below](#features).

 - This includes building the cloud infrastructure and taking care of the prerequisites.